Installing 1E DataSync Agent

 This version of DataSync supports only one Agent per computer.
 If you need to use a single host computer to support multiple Sync use-cases, then please contact your 1E Account Team, who can work with you to determine the correct number of DataSync computers that you need, their hardware specification, and custom installation steps.

-• Hardware: A physical computer or a VM with 4 CPU and 8GB RAM should be sufficient for most cases.
+• A physical computer or a VM with 4 CPU and 8GB RAM should be sufficient for most cases.

-• Operating System: The Agent can be installed on any Windows version, server or client, as long as it has .NET 8.0 Runtime installed, although in most production scenarios one would prefer a Window Server OS.
+• The Agent can be installed on any Windows version, server or client, as long as it has .NET 8.0 Runtime installed, although in most production scenarios one would prefer a Window Server OS.

-• .NET Framework 4.7.2 or later: The installer has a dependency on this version of the .NET Framework (although the Agent itself does not depend on it).
+• .NET Framework 4.7.2 or later, the installer has a dependency on this version of the .NET Framework (although the Agent itself does not depend on it).

-Coexistence with other on-premises components
+Coexistence with other on-premises components:

-• 1E Client - can coexist with the DataSync Agent on the same host computer.
+• 1E Client can coexist with the DataSync Agent on the same host computer.

-• ConfigMgr site server or its SQL Server - can coexist with the DataSync Agent, but best practice dictates different purposes should have different hosts.
+• ConfigMgr site server or its SQL Server can coexist with the DataSync Agent, but best practice dictates different purposes should have different hosts.

 Installation account permissions